-Joseph Esposito, Commissioner of the New York Office of Emergency Management, will be the keynote speaker at the 7th annual Continuity Insights New York Conference discussing The State of New York City Preparedness.
+Joseph Esposito, Commissioner of the NYC Emergency Management, will be the keynote speaker at the 7th annual Continuity Insights New York Conference discussing The State of New York City Preparedness.
 The conference will take place on October 22, 2018 at the Wyndham New Yorker.

-Esposito was appointed Commissioner of the New York City Emergency Management Department in 2014.
+Esposito was appointed Commissioner of the NYC Emergency Management in 2014.
 He is responsible for oversight of the City’s efforts to plan and prepare for emergencies, educate the public about preparedness, coordinate emergency response and recovery, and disseminate emergency information.

 As NYC Emergency Management Commissioner, Esposito has coordinated the City’s response to a wide range of emergencies, including the first confirmed Ebola patient in NYC in 2014, the East Village explosion and collapse in 2015, an outbreak of Legionnaires’ disease in 2015, and the Chelsea bombing in 2016.
 He has also managed the City’s response to severe weather events ranging from the biggest NYC snowstorm on record in 2016 to heat waves and coastal storms.